The 2019 US Open starts today, the perfect time for a re-cap of tennis gadgets and trackers to improve your game.

 In/Out is in a class of its own in terms of what it can do.
 The GoPro like device can be fastened to any tennis net post in less than a minute to detect in real-time which side of the line the ball lands.
 It does this thanks to the same algorithms that provide line-detection for self driving cars.
 You essentially get your own personal ‘Hawkeye’ system.

 Its line calling is not perfect, and operates with a margin of error of 20-30 millimetres.
-While this may not be precise enough for professional tennis players, it is perfectly acceptable for a Sunday tournament match, recreational play or a junior tennis match.
-In any case, it is definitely better than the eye.
+While this may not be precise enough for professional tennis players or serious amateurs, it is a useful addition for recreational play.
+There’s also a handy replay function with a snapshot of where the ball landed.
+Then the players can decide for themselves on the winner of the point.

-Babolat and the French tech outfit PIQ have recently launched another tennis sensor.
-This neoprene wristband comes on the heels of the Babolat Pop wristband, its less sophisticated cousin.
+This neoprene wristband comes on the heels of the Babolat POP wristband, its less sophisticated cousin.

-Similar to the POP, the ‘Babolat and PIQ’ comes in the form of a lightweight wristband-mounted sensor that records your stats.
+Similar to POP, the ‘Babolat and PIQ’ is a lightweight wristband-mounted sensor that records your stats.
 PIQ says its device tracks data using 13 different axes and includes NFC and Bluetooth Low Energy.
 Despite the differences in price and features, PIQ says both models share the same user community.

 To use the gadget, simply place the tracker inside the wristband, turn it on, and play.
 ‘Babolat and PIQ’ will then track many metrics of your shots including velocity, height, air time, G force, amplitude and trajectory.
 Best of all, the information can be seen on the wristband display in realtime giving your playing experience a new dimension.
 For more detailed stats, head over the the smartphone app after the game.